 Colleges consider a range of factors when choosing who to admit for their next incoming class.
-Each college decides which factors are given the most weight when choose which applicants to admit, and which to deny.
-When creating your list of schools to apply to, you may want to consider your strengthsand any possible weaknesses in your application, and apply to colleges that prioritize the areas where you're strong.
+Each college determines which factors are given the most weight when choose which applicants to admit, and which to deny.
+When creating your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and apply to colleges that put the most emphasis the admissions factors where you stand out.

 |Academic GPA||Very Important|

 |Level of Applicant's Interest||Considered|

 |Standardized Test Scores||Considered|

 To apply, all applicants to Springfield College must submit the following items.
 Double check with Springfield College's admissions department to confirm all application materials and requirements.